jdepotter/tmbillsplit/README.md

 ## What it does

 - **Admin uploads** the monthly T-Mobile PDF bill (drag-and-drop, multiple files, period auto-detected from filename).
-- A 4-stage agent pipeline parses the PDF, classifies every charge, splits the plan cost fairly, and validates the math.
+- A 4-stage pipeline parses the PDF, classifies every charge, splits the plan cost fairly, and validates the math.
+The first two stages are LLM calls; the last two are deterministic TypeScript.
 - **Each user** sees their own line: plan share, device payment, mid-cycle prorations, taxes, data used, and yearly trend.
 - **Households** (groups of lines paid by one person) get an aggregated household view.
 - **Admins** see a global dashboard across all bills, lines, and households.